Confiserie Sprungli: Masters of Chocolate in the Swiss Tradition

 If you love super creamy chocolate with a high level of excellence and sophistication, you can’t beat Swiss-made chocolate.
 And among Swiss chocolatiers, Confiserie Sprüngli is one of the best.
 It is a large company at approximately 1,000 employees involved in sales, administration, and production, of which 100 are experts in the art of chocolate making.

 There are more than 30 locations throughout Switzerland where you can purchase Sprüngli chocolates, plus a location in Dubai, in the UAE.
 No surprise, as the Emirates really know excellence in any type of product, and I’m sure they are enjoying the various Sprüngli creations as I do.

 Have you tried Sprüngli chocolate?
 Please share your impressions of this post, of Sprüngli, or Swiss chocolate in general.
-I love hearing from you, and hope that 2018 will be fantastic for you all, with a good helping of artisan chocolate to keep you smiling 🙂 like Mrs. Howald–who confesses to eating a good helping of chocolate each and every day.
+I love hearing from you.
+Just so you know, the very svelte Mrs. Howald confesses to eating a good helping of chocolate each and every day. 🙂